jakenmoore/jakenmoore.github.io/content/about.md

 draft: false
 ---

 This is the blog of Jake Moore.

+Can we get this page to update?